St. Athanasius College

 What To Expect?

 Doable.
 You might think you're too busy to go back to school.
-Maybe you haven't found a program designed for working adults?
-With our program, you will commit to one night a week of class plus homework.
+Maybe you haven't found a program designed for busy adults?
+With our program, you will commit to one night a week of class, homework, and a simple project per semester.
 That's it!
-Not only that, some Capstone Projects can be done at work because it will benefit your employer.
+During the senior year, students engage in a year-long capstone.
+Some Capstone Senior Projects can be done at work to benefit your employer.

 Support.
 Every instructor and staff member is committed to helping you graduate.
 Whether it's a little extra tutoring or some inspiration to finish that project, we are ready to help you achieve your career goals.